"The lie of

 achievable in this world and get down to the business of compromising and

-bricks, and only suffer by marginalizing themselves.
+bricks of reality, and only suffer by marginalizing themselves.
 Of course, most people

 wallow in the middle between these two extremes.